martinbaillie/packer-plugin-ami-copy/README.md

 Optional:

+- `regions` (array of strings) - Limit the regions to make the copies (default: same as source account).
 - `copy_concurrency` (integer) - Limit the number of copies executed in parallel (default: unlimited).
 - `encrypt_boot` (boolean) - create the copy with an encrypted EBS volume in the target accounts
 - `kms_key_id` (string) - the ID of the KMS key to use for boot volume encryption. (default EBS KMS key used otherwise).